Boutte1789/ZhulMoustacheTribe/replit.md

 # ZhulTribe - RimWorld Mod

 ## Overview
-ZhulTribe is a .NET Framework 4.7.2 mod for RimWorld featuring the Zhul tribe - a male-only cannibal warrior faction with distinctive moustache culture.
+ZhulTribe is a .NET Framework 4.7.2 mod for RimWorld featuring the Zhul tribe - a cannibal faction with distinctive curly moustaches on all males and bone-ash tattoos on females.
 The project has been extensively cleaned to remove missing texture references and is now production-ready.

 ## System Architecture
 ### Technology Stack